 Related Post: Cat Water Fountains

 Despite the Van Cat’s long and fluffy winter coat, they are surprisingly easy to look after due to the soft, silky texture of the coat.
 This texture prevents matting and means you’ll only need to brush your feline friend once per week until they begin to shed.
 During this time you might have to increase brushing to a few times per week, which is still a lot less than some other long-haired breeds require.
+For more options head over to our guide on cat brushes.

 Other essential aspects of cat-care involve ear and eye cleaning and teeth brushing.
 These should be done regularly (at least once per week) to ensure your cat stays clean and will reduce the risk of medical problems.
 You might also need to trim your Van Cat’s nails when they get too long for their own good, although this can be assisted by a scratching post which helps to keep the nails trimmed and blunt.